Northboi/NBA_Annual_Goal/README.md

 Shiny

 - app.R - The code for the shiny application (Interactive table and graph)
-- cleaned_nba_data.csv - the dataset for the shiny application
+- cleaned_nba_data.csv - the dataset for the shiny application.
 - nba_annual_goal
   - nba_annual_goal.dcf
 - rsconnect